Jamaah Ansharut Daulah: 2005: As part of Lamongan branch of the Islamic Defenders Front

-In his confession made 9 February 2021, Zainal Anshori stated that the seed of what will be JAD had come into being during this period.
+In his confession made 9 February 2021, Zainal Anshori stated that the seed of what would become JAD had come into being during this period.
 The element that subsequently evolved into JAD was integrated during his leadership of FPI Lamongan on 2005.
 What happened to this element after FPI Lamongan being disavowed is unclear.

-2014 - 2018: Becoming JAD and Active as Organization
+2014–2018: Becoming JAD and active as organization

 Aman Abdurrahman was recaptured by law enforcement for his involvement on training JAT terrorists in Jantho (Aceh) in 2010 and assisting escape of Dulmatin, one of the 2002 Bali bombings perpetrator with Azahari and Noordin.
 Soon after announcement of formation of ISIL by Abu Bakr Al-Baghdadi, he pledged his allegiance to him in June 2014 during his incarceration at Kembang Kuning Detention House, Nusakambangan Island.
 He later drafted a concept of organization that will support ISIS in Indonesia.
 Sometime later Zainal Anshori and Marwan visited him.
-On November 2014, JAD formed followed a majlis ta'lim in Batu.
+In November 2014, JAD formed followed a majlis ta'lim in Batu.
 In that majlis ta'lim, Aman Abdurrahman become the Spiritual Leader of the group, Marwan become the National Emir, Zainal Anshori become the Emir of East Java, others have each specific posts established.

 During its time as organization, JAD actively participated in various terrorism acts, notably 2016 Jakarta attacks, 2016 Samarinda church bombing, 2017 Jakarta bombings, 2018 Mako Brimob standoff, and 2018 Surabaya bombings.